Discoveries of the Bees

 The next week there was a substitute teacher, so while the students were out for their school photos, I placed 4 Bee-Bots in their room (I did advise the sub!).
 When they returned, the students went wild and the sub sent 2 students to the lab to “tell me.”
 I was in the middle of teaching a first grade class when the two students (boy and girl) came in.
 At first I wasn’t even thinking about the bees, and asked what they needed.
 The boy began flailing his arms saying, “There are more bees in our room - more bees!”
 I asked him if he was “kidding,” and he just kept saying there were more bees!
 I said I would stop by as soon as I could - the first grade students were very curious, thinking that these students had “real” bees in their classroom.
 I did go to their room and brought the “original” bee and its “home” to the class to be with the other 4.

 The following morning, I had 2 more bees to “introduce,” so first thing in the morning I went to the class to ask if all their bees were there because I had 2 bees in my classroom.
 Many of the students were surprised/excited, but unfortunately, some of the parents must have told the students the night before that they had “bought” the bees as some of the students were saying that yes, they knew we were getting more bees.
-In any case, the students were VERY excited in the lab as each group had their own bee, which we’ll eventually decorate with stick-on sparkles.
-Their first real challenge was VERY tough as they had to make their bee travel around the world - from North America to South America to Africa, Europe, Asia, Australia, Antarctica and back to North America.
+In any case, the students were VERY excited in the lab as each group had its own bee, which we’ll eventually decorate with stick-on sparkles.
+Their first real challenge was VERY tough as they had to make their bee travel around the world - from North America to South America to Africa, Europe, Asia, Australia, Antarctica, and back to North America.
 (They had been studying the continents.)
 They all tried, but couldn’t quite do it because some don’t have a good grasp of left or right.

 It was a great learning experience for them and we plan to continue working on it.
 We did “left/right” turn practice at the end of the session, but it is tough for students at this age, and therefore this is going to be SO good for them!